Whitburn, West Lothian: Sport and recreation

 Whitburn has a King George's Field in memory of King George V which was opened in 1955 by Queen Elizabeth II.

 On 16 January 2012, a planning application was submitted regarding the rebuild of the swimming pool; drawings of the new facility were posted on the Xcite Leisure Website.

 Whitburn is home to Whitburn Junior F.C. who play at Central Park and compete in the East of Scotland Football League.
 In 2000 they won the Scottish Junior Cup.

-The town holds its annual gala day on the third Saturday in June; there is a parade through the town, followed by games and races at King George V Park.
+The town holds its annual gala day on the fourth Saturday in June; there is a parade through the town, followed by games and races at King George V Park.
 The gala day is part of a week of activities known as the "Civic Week"; this also includes a fairground and a fireworks display in King George V Park.

 Polkemmet Country Park is located to the west of the town, and incorporates woodland, a golf course, cafe, and play area.
 The park is also locally famous for the Polkemmet Horn which can be seen from the M8 motorway which runs to the north of the country park.
 There is also a disused steam locomotive from Polkemmet Colliery on display.
 Since 2012 Polkemmet Park has also been the site of the Scottish Owl Centre.